lejogs/lejogs.github.io/_posts/2014-04-01-Olympains.md

 I say did...

-> I actually mean that we cycled less than half the laps of Box Hill then the Olympians did.
+> I actually mean that we cycled less than half the laps of Box Hill than the Olympians did.

 It was, however, an incredible experience.
 Part of this was because Rich and I had built up Box Hill to be a sheer wall of a hill, with pain to be felt from every angle.
 But it wasn't.
 It was actually pretty easy as hills go.